-RULE §19-25.1 BY-LAWS

-§19-25.1 BY-LAWS

-Each Subordinate Lodge shall adopt the following By-Laws, filling in the blanks to suit their own convenience.
-Lodges can amend their By-Laws only to the extent that they can fill up the blanks upon notice given at a previous Stated Communication; but they are prohibited from altering them in any other respect.
+RULE §19-25.1 BY-LAWS §19-25.1 BY-LAWS Each Subordinate Lodge shall adopt the following minimum By-Laws, filling in the blanks to suit their own convenience.
+Lodges may adopt additional bylaws and they deem necessary.
+Lodges can amend their By-Laws upon notice given at a previous Stated Communication but the minimal sections only by changing that which they could originally determine.
 No portion of the By-Laws can be suspended except by a vote of the Lodge previously authorized to be taken by a Dispensation for the Grand Master, who may grant or withhold such Dispensation for reasons by him deemed sufficient.

-Rules §25 (1891-43)

-Cross References: Const.
+By-Laws may not conflict with the Williams Digest or any other Masonic Law.
+All Subordinate Lodges must provide either a digital or physical copy of their adopted By-Laws to the Grand Secretary.
+Rules §25 (1891-43)(2020-51) Cross References: Const.
 Art.
 III, Sec.
 2, Art.
 IV, Sec.
-1

-BY-LAWS OF LODGE NO. , F. & A. M.

-Section 1 - Name and number This Lodge shall be known and designated by the name of Lodge No. , and is subordinate to and under the Jurisdiction of the Most Worshipful Grand Lodge of Mississippi.

-- 1. Lodges cannot make any change in the By-Laws except to fill up, or change, the blanks, (Digest 1958-15). - The Grand Lodge should not give the number of a defunct Lodge to a new Lodge, but it may give the name of a 2. defunct Lodge to another Lodge.
-(1920-128). - 3.
-Any Lodge may change it's name by passing a resolution to that effect and securing the approval of the Grand Lodge, or Grand Master, (1902-136). - A Lodge should not be named for a living person, (Digest 1958-66).
-4.

-Section 2 - Meetings - Place and hour It shall meet at in the County of , at , o'clock .
-M. on the each calendar month, unless during the Annual Communication of the Grand Lodge or when the stated communication shall fall on a legal holiday when it shall meet on the day of the month at o'clock .
-M., which shall be the Stated monthly meeting, and also on the Anniversary of St. John the Baptist (June 24) and of St. John the Evangelist (December 27), and as often and at such other times and places as the Master may deem necessary.
-Date and hour of meeting may be changed by Resolution at a Stated Communication and acted on at the next Stated Communication.
-Majority vote governs.
-Research Lodges are permitted to meet quarterly if they so choose.
+1 BY- LAWS OF, F. & A. M. Name and number This Lodge shall be known and designated by the name of Lodge No, and is subordinate the Jurisdiction of the Most Worshipful Grand Lodge of Mississippi.
+The Gradefunct Any L the appr DIGEST AND JUDICIAL DECISIONS cannot make any change in the By-Laws except to fill up, or change, the blanks, (Digest 1958-15).
+Ind Lodge should not give the number of a defunct Lodge to a new Lodge, but it may give the name of a Lodge to another Lodge.
+(1920-128).
+Index odge may change it's name by passing a resolution to that effect and securing royal of the Grand Lodge, or Grand Master, (1902-136).
+In the should not be named for a living person, (Digest 1958-66). unless during shall fall on a M., which Baptist (June times and plac All the Annual Communication of the Grand Lodge or when the stated communication legal holiday when it shall meet on the day of the month at o'clock shall be the Stated monthly meeting, and also on the Anniversary of St. John the 24) and of St. John the Evangelist (December 27), and as often and at such other es as the Master may deem necessary.
+Date and hour of meeting may be changed by a Stated Communication and acted on at the next Stated Communication.
+Majority Research Lodges are permitted to meet quarterly if they so choose.

-- 1. The Grand Master cannot grant a dispensation for a Subordinate Lodge to hold a stated meeting at any other time than the regular time fixed by the By-Laws, (Digest 1958-48). - 2.
-A Lodge cannot function as a Lodge in any other town or community than that mentioned in its charter except to bury a deceased member.
-It can change buildings in the town without a dispensation, (1897-35, 125) (1898-74, 87) (1926-111).
+1. The Grand Master cannot grant a dispensation for a Subordinate Lodge to hold a stated meeting at any other time than the regular time fixed by the By-Laws, (Digest 1958-48).

-- 3. No meeting shall be held on Sunday for any other purpose than the burial of a deceased brother or for a Lodge of Sorrow, (1881-8). - 4.
+- 2. A Lodge cannot function as a Lodge in any other town or community than that mentioned in its charter except to bury a deceased member.
+It can change buildings in the town without a dispensation, (1897-35, 125) (1898-74, 87) (1926-111). - 3.
+No meeting shall be held on Sunday for any other purpose than the burial of a deceased brother or for a Lodge of Sorrow, (1881-8). - 4.
 Two Lodges cannot be in session in the same room at the same time, (Digest 1958-81). - 5.
 A legal meeting of a Masonic Lodge in Mississippi is either a stated meeting, or a special meeting called in legal form for a specific purpose, opened in due form, strictly tiled, and in which Lodge transactions are recorded in the minutes by the Secretary.
 A "practice session" with no formal opening or closing of the Lodge is not a legal meeting, (1975-62).